ResoNight/GoldenWalnutFramework/README.md

 }
 ```

 For Fishing type Walnuts, you can either assign [X and Y](#x-and-y) for one specific tile or you can use the [Areas](#areas) field to assign a larger area.
 See below for more details on how to use the [Areas](#areas) field.
 If you use neither, the area will just be the whole map.
 If you assign a [Count](#count) and the last Walnut is being fished, the game will play a small soundeffect, so that the player knows, that he got all walnuts of one entry.
 The [DropAtOnce](#dropatonce) feature unfortunately does not work for **Fishing** type walnuts, since you are actively fishing one walnut instead of x walnuts being dropped into the world.
 For the [Chance](#chance), please keep in mind that the player is fishing pretty slowly and you can only fish one at a time.
 So whereas a 0.05 chance for a [Stone](#stone) type Walnut in a larger quarry would be perfectly reasonable, a 0.05 chance for fishing, especially if you assign a Count like 5, would be terrifyingly frustrating.
-So, in short, think of what you are doing and always think of the unlucky ones :) You can also assign Conditions (see below at [Conditions](#conditions)).
+So, in short, think of what you are doing and always think of the unlucky ones :) You can also assign [Conditions](#conditions).

 ## Stone
 ![Stone in MountainQuarry](docs/images/Example_Stone_Mountain.png)